(Corrects first bullet to say “130,000 jobs”, not “130,0000 jobs”)

 Global markets inched higher after China’s central bank said it would slash the amount of cash that banks must hold as reserves, releasing a total of 900 billion yuan ($126.35 billion) in liquidity.

 Slower-than-expected payroll growth in August hinted at a slowing U.S. economy, helping cement expectations of an interest rate cut by the Federal Reserve later this month.

 The Labor Department’s nonfarm payroll data showed that the economy added 130,000 jobs in August, below expectations of a gain of 158,000, according to a Reuters survey of economists.

 However, average hourly earnings gained 0.4% last month, the largest increase since February, raising hopes that healthy consumer spending could put inflation on track to meet the Fed’s target.

-Market participants will keep a close watch on Fed Chairman Jerome Powell’s speech at the University of Zurich later on Friday for clues on monetary policy.
+Market participants will keep a close watch on Fed Chairman Jerome Powell’s speech at the University of Zurich later in the day for clues on monetary policy.
 They currently expect a quarter percentage point cut at the Fed’s mid-September meeting.

 Although U.S. markets kicked off the week on the back foot on poor August factory data, they were on track to end higher after being boosted by diffusing political tensions in Hong Kong and hopes of a de-escalation in U.S.-China trade tensions.

-The communication services sector was the biggest drag among the 11 major S&P sectors, pulled lower by Facebook Inc, which fell 1.7% after several U.S. state attorneys general said they would investigate the social media giant on whether it stifled competition and put users at risk.
+The communication services sector was the biggest drag among the 11 major S&P sectors, pulled lower by Facebook Inc shares, which fell 1.9% after several U.S. state attorneys general said they would investigate the social media giant on whether it stifled competition and put users at risk.

-Advancing issues outnumbered decliners by a 1.96-to-1 ratio on the NYSE and a 1.76-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.07-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners by a 1.69-to-1 ratio on the Nasdaq.